bertbaron/bertbaron.github.io/_posts/2022-03-26-homeassistant-graylog.markdown

 In my case I created a Proxmox LXC container with Debian and installed Graylog following the instructions for Debian.

-It could be possible to follow the docker installation installing it side-by-side to HA.
+It could be possible to follow the Docker installation installing it side-by-side to HA.
 But I didn't test this and I'm not sure if the supervisor would like it for example, maybe your HA would become even more unsupported.
 {: .notice--info}

 ## Enable the GELF UDP input adapter